-Established in 1898, DNB Bank is the largest financial services group in Norway, with 2.1 million personal customers and 183,000 corporate customers.
-Headquartered in in Oslo, it employs more than 11,000 staff and holds a strong position in the energy sector, and in the fisheries and seafood industry.
+Established in 1898, DNB Bank is the largest of the banks in Norway, with 2.1 million personal customers and 183,000 corporate customers.
+Headquartered in Oslo, it employs more than 11,000 staff and holds a strong position in the energy sector, and in the fisheries and seafood industry.

 As of 2016, the total assets of the bank were US$341 billion and net profit was US$2,474 million.

 Based in Gapune, Luster Sparebank was formed in 1975.
-It is the 57th largest saving bank in Norway (out of 104 savings banks).
+It is the 57th largest of the savings banks in Norway (out of 104).
 The bank provides various banking products and services in the country and operates a branch at Hafslo.